Incorporating in Delaware vs. Nevada vs. Wyomingby Robert Kowalski

 There are no state income taxes on individuals or companies both in Nevada and Wyoming.

-Wyoming is not considering any business income tax and does not need to, since Wyoming has a two year budget surplus.
+Wyoming is not considering any business income tax and does not need to, since Wyoming has a multiple year budget surplus.

 Continuance (moving your company to another state):